annabellisa/rare_reptiles/README.md

-# Fire and rarity in reptile communities
+# Fire influences rarity and dominance in a reptile community

 R scripts for analysing the influence of fire on rarity and dominance in reptile communities